 Chief Hardwick has a Bachelor of Science Degree from Flagler College and a Master of Arts Degree from Barry University.
 He is a graduate of the FBI National Academy, Session 247 and a graduate of the FBI’s Florida Executive Development Seminar, Class 16.
 Chief Hardwick is also a graduate of the Florida Department of Law Enforcement’s Chief Executive Seminar, Session 48.

 In August of 2016 Governor Rick Scott appointed Chief Hardwick to the Criminal Justice and Standards Training Commission (CJSTC).
 He is the current Chair for the Officer Discipline Penalty Guidelines Task Force and Chair for the Florida League of Cities’ Law Enforcement Advisory Panel, (LEAP).
-Chief Hardwick serves on the Region V Training Council and the St. Johns River State College Criminal Justice Academy Advisory Board.
-He serves on the Board of Directors for the St. Johns County Sheriff’s Office Police Athletic League, the St. Johns County School’s Academy of Law & Homeland Security and the School Advisory Board for St. Joseph Academy Catholic High School.
+Chief Hardwick serves on the Region V Training Council, the St. Johns River State College Criminal Justice Academy Advisory Board and the St. Johns County Complete Count Committee (2020 Census).
+He serves on the Board of Directors for the Flagler Health + Care Connect, the St. Johns County Sheriff’s Office Police Athletic League, the St. Johns County School’s Academy of Law & Homeland Security and the School Advisory Board for St. Joseph Academy Catholic High School.
 Chief Hardwick continues to volunteer as a local youth coach.